Puella Magi Madoka Magica: Plot

-In the fictional city of Mitakihara, Japan, a middle school student named Madoka Kaname and her best friend, Sayaka Miki, encounter a small, cat-like creature named Kyubey.
+In the fictional city of Mitakihara, Japan, middle school student Madoka Kaname and her best friend Sayaka Miki encounter a small, cat-like creature named Kyubey.
 Kyubey offers them a contract in which a girl may have any wish granted in exchange for obtaining magical powers and being tasked with fighting creatures called witches.
 Meanwhile, a transfer student and mysterious magical girl named Homura Akemi tries to stop Madoka from making the contract with Kyubey.
-Madoka and Sayaka then meet Mami Tomoe, an upperclassman at the same school who is also a magical girl.
-Noticing their indecisiveness on whether to become a magical girl, Mami offers to take Madoka and Sayaka along on her witch hunts so they may learn of the responsibilities of being a magical girl.
+Madoka and Sayaka meet Mami Tomoe, an upperclassman at their school who is also a magical girl.
+Noticing their indecisiveness on whether to become magical girls, Mami offers to take Madoka and Sayaka along on her witch hunts so they may learn of the responsibilities of the role.

-However, after witnessing Mami's death at the hands of a witch, Madoka realizes the life of a magical girl is filled with suffering and pain.
+However, after Mami is unexpectedly killed by a witch, Madoka realizes the life of a magical girl is filled with suffering and pain.
 This is further enforced by the appearance of Kyoko Sakura, a veteran magical girl whose wish unintentionally caused the death of her family.
-Madoka also discovers magical girls give up their souls to form Soul Gems, the source of their magic.
-When a Soul Gem becomes too tainted with despair, it turns into a Grief Seed, which "hatches into" a witch.
-After learning that becoming a magical girl would allow her to heal her hospitalized friend Kyosuke, a musician on whom she has a crush, Sayaka decides to do so.
-However, her friend Hitomi Shizuki confesses her love to him first, causing Sayaka to become disillusioned and fall into an inescapable despair that turns her into a witch.
+Madoka also discovers that magical girls give up their souls to form Soul Gems, the source of their magic.
+When a Soul Gem becomes too tainted with despair it becomes a Grief Seed, irrevocably transforming its owner into a witch.

+Sayaka decides to become a magical girl upon learning that a wish could heal her hospitalized friend Kyosuke, a musician on whom she has a crush.
+However, her friend Hitomi Shizuki confesses her love to him first, causing Sayaka to become disillusioned and fall into an inescapable despair, turning her into a witch.
 Kyubey reveals to Madoka that they are of an alien race that has been harvesting the emotions of magical girls for centuries to use as energy to counteract the spread of entropy, and thus stave off the heat death of the universe.
-Madoka also learns that Homura is a magical girl from a different timeline who has repeated the same month countless times to try to save Madoka from a grisly fate.
+Madoka also learns that Homura is a magical girl from a different timeline who has repeated the same month countless times via time travel to try to save Madoka from a grisly fate.